AFFF FIREFIGHTING FOAM SYSTEM REPLACEMENT

 A discharge incident could result in significant business disruption and a potential release of PFAS contaminants to the environment.
-The discharge incident could be inadvertent (more likely), or due to fire.
+A discharge incident could be inadvertent (more likely), or due to fire.
 Also, and more importantly, if your facility is following NFPA and/or insurance requirements for annual testing, this can use up foam concentrate, leaving the system impaired without a discharge incident.
 The system could be impaired for a significant amount of time without the ability to purchase replacement foam.

 Determine if your foam system should be replaced with our ‘Commonly Asked Questions’ guide.
 Download the guide by filling out the form on this page.

 CASE STUDY: AFFF Replacement Results in Cost Savings for Puget Sound Energy (PSE)

 Coffman was engaged by Puget Sound Energy (PSE) to review replacement options for an existing AFFF foam-water sprinkler system at their South King Center facility.
-Coffman was able to determine that the hazards protected by the existing system could be protected with a water-based fire suppression system utilizing an alternate means and method, which was accepted by the local Fire Marshal.
+Coffman determined that the hazards protected by the existing system could be protected with a water-based fire suppression system utilizing an alternate means and method, which was accepted by the local Fire Marshal.

 Replacing an existing foam-water sprinkler system with water-based fire protection is not a solution for all hazards, however, this solution saves PSE on the cost associated with the system replacement and future costs associated with system maintenance.